Muscledia/Muscledia-Frontend/README.md

 A gamified fitness tracking mobile app built with React Native and Expo, featuring an RPG-style character progression system that motivates users to maintain consistent workout routines.

+## Developer Documentation

+For a full architecture and implementation guide, see `docs/ARCHITECTURE.md`.

+For server-side contracts, see `docs/BACKEND_API.md`.

 ## ✨ Features

 ### 🎮 Gamification System